High Evolutionary: Fictional character biography

 The High Evolutionary has appeared in the 2015 Uncanny Avengers series.
 He has apparently created a new Counter-Earth, no longer inhabited by humans but instead by millions of New Men.
 The High Evolutionary routinely exterminates the entire population of New Men when they ultimately fail to meet his standards of perfection and then re-creates them.
 He was served in his plans by a human called the Master Scientist and Luminous (a female who was created from the genetic templates of Quicksilver and Scarlet Witch while also having the same abilities as them).
 A human called the Low Evolutionary was one of a few humans living on Counter-Earth who opposed the High Evolutionary.
 After being tracked down and defeated by Luminous, Quicksilver and the Scarlet Witch were brought to the High Evolutionary himself.
 He revealed to them that Django and Marya Maximoff were their true parents.
 He also told them the truth where they were supposedly not mutants, but they had been experimented on by the High Evolutionary.
 The High Evolutionary later confronted the Avengers Unity Division when they interfered with his plan to destroy Lowtown (a refuge for a resistance formed by the High Evolutionary's rejects, led by the Low Evolutionary).
 He was defeated after Doctor Voodoo unleashed upon him the thousands of souls of those he had exterminated and was forced to flee through a portal with Luminous.

-During the "Last Days" part of the Secret Wars storyline, it was mentioned months ago that the High Evolutionary was among the scientists that Magneto's right-hand person Briar tried to contact to make a special cocktail to augment Magneto's powers for the upcoming incursion between Earth-616 and Earth-1610.
+During the Secret Wars storyline, it was mentioned months ago that the High Evolutionary was among the scientists that Magneto's right-hand person Briar tried to contact to make a special cocktail to augment Magneto's powers for the upcoming incursion between Earth-616 and Earth-1610.

 Maker collaborated with High Evolutionary to destroy the Superflow that kept the different universes separate to merge them into one reality.
 As a result of this action, the Earth-1610 Ultimates members Captain America, Iron Man, Giant-Man, Wasp, and Hulk were revived where they were to help Eternity fight the First Firmament.